davidhwyllie/findNeighbour4/doc/HowToTest.md

 Protocol for configuring a clean Linux ubuntu 14.04 instance
 -----------------------
-Note that this protocol does not use a virtual environment.

 Note: **at present this has not been tested with findneighbour3, only findNeighbour2.**
 ```
 sudo apt-get update